nicm42/100-days-of-code/log.md

 Thoughts: 30 days of code started off so easy and then suddenly went hard, even though they were about something easy!

 Link to work: https://www.hackerrank.com/nicm42 and https://www.freecodecamp.org/nicm42

+Day 33: 10th April 2019
+Progress: Tried a Codewars kata.
+I did it in two different ways, but both of them took too long for the big tests.
+Did a freeCcodeCamp algorithm that was much quicker.
+Did another day of 30 days of code on HackerRank.

+Thoughts: The Codewars thing was annoying.
+I just couldn't think how else to do it.
+And then the freeCcodeCamp one was easy in comparison.
+I might stop the 30 days of code on HackerRank because it's all simple stuff designed for people who have never done any coding before.

+Link to work: https://www.codewars.com/users/nicm42/completed and https://www.freecodecamp.org/nicm42 and https://www.hackerrank.com/nicm42